ibm-cloud-docs/cis/best-practices.md

 ## Best practice 4: Configure your security settings as strictly as possible
 {:#best-practice-configure-stict-security-settings}

 {{site.data.keyword.cis_short_notm}} provides some options for encrypting your traffic.
-As a reverse proxy, we close TLS connections at our datacenters and open a new TLS connection to your origin servers.
+As a reverse proxy, we close TLS connections at our data centers and open a new TLS connection to your origin servers.
 For your termination with {{site.data.keyword.cis_short_notm}}, you can upload a custom certificate from your account, you can use a wildcard certificate provisioned for you by {{site.data.keyword.cis_short_notm}}, or both.

 ### Upload a custom certificate
 {:#strict-upload-custom-cert}